spierala/mini-rx-store/README.md

 -   [Chrome Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
 -   [Firefox Redux Dev Tools](https://addons.mozilla.org/nl/firefox/addon/reduxdevtools/)

-Currently these options are available to configure the DevTools:
+Currently, these options are available to configure the DevTools:
 * `name`: the instance name to be shown on the DevTools monitor page.
 * `maxAge`: maximum allowed actions to be stored in the history tree.
 The oldest actions are removed once maxAge is reached.
 It's critical for performance.
 Default is 50.
 * `latency: if more than one action is dispatched in the indicated interval, all new actions will be collected and sent at once.
-It is the joint between performance and speed.
-When set to 0, all actions will be sent instantly.
-Set it to a higher value when experiencing perf issues (also maxAge to a lower value).
 Default is 500 ms.

 #### Installation (Angular):